-The mobile social media platform TikTok has soared in popularity over the last few years, with user engagement increasing by 1,533% compared to other social media platforms between 2017 and 2019.
-There are over 800 million users worldwide and an estimated 11 million TikTok users in the UK.
-So, if you aren’t utilising TikTok as part of your social media strategy, the real question is why not?
+The mobile social media platform TikTok has soared in popularity over the last few years.
+Total UK users are expected to reach 14.8 million individuals in 2022, which is a 200% increase in users from 2019.
+So, if you aren’t utilising TikTok as part of your social media strategy, the real question is, why not?

-In this blog post, we explore the importance of TikTok accessibility, why TikTok closed captions are important for your reach and how to create TikTok subtitles for your business’ account.
+In this blog post, we explore the importance of TikTok accessibility and how to use their new feature of auto captions to create subtitles for your business’ account.

-Yes – The hard of hearing and deaf TikTok community is prevalent and growing, and they depend on TikTok subtitles to be included.
-TikTok closed captions are essential for your business account to be accessible and inclusive for everyone; after all, there’s over 11 million deaf or hard of hearing people in the UK and 6.1% of the world’s population are said to have hearing loss.
+Yes – The hard of hearing and Deaf TikTok community is prevalent and growing, and they depend on TikTok subtitles to be included.
+TikTok closed captions are essential for your business account to be accessible and inclusive for everyone; after all, there’s over 11 million Deaf or hard of hearing people in the UK, and 5.5% of the world’s population live with hearing loss.

 Why TikTok Accessibility Is Important

-Not only do closed captions mean that those who are deaf or hard of hearing can understand, interact and engage with your video’s content as others would, but it also helps for anyone regardless of ability to focus on your video’s message.
-What’s more, with closed captions you’re making your content consumable for users who can’t have the volume up or who choose not to.
+Not only do closed captions mean that the Deaf community can understand, interact and engage with your video’s content as others would, but it also helps anyone regardless of ability to focus on your video’s message.
+What’s more, with closed captions, you’re making your content consumable for users who can’t have the volume up or who choose not to.

 How To Create TikTok Subtitles For Your Business’ Account

 Step 1: Set up a business account

 A business TikTok account is free to set up.
 The tricky part is making sure your content is creative and engaging.
 An integrated strategy between your TikTok profile, other social media profiles and website will help to strengthen your brand identity and brand awareness, in turn putting your business in a positive position for conversions.